-- Functions (and primitive functions) can be marked opaque.
+- Function definitions, whether user-written or generated by reflection, can be marked opaque.
 Outside of opaque blocks, these behave like postulates. - Opaque blocks, even in unrelated modules, can have unfolding clauses, which allow the user to list their choice of names that should be locally treated as transparent. - Opaque definitions do not reduce in type signatures, even inside opaque blocks where they would otherwise be unfolded.